Venezuela's Maduro to Trump: 'Why would you want a repeat of Vietnam?'

 Maduro has shown no signs of caving and was defiant in the interview with Évole, accusing the United States of preparing for a coup against his government.
 The Trump administration has supported Guaidó, demanded Maduro’s departure and imposed sanctions on Venezuelan oil exports.

+He added that Venezuela has activated a plan called 'Vuelta a la Patria,' or 'Return to the Homeland,' to get Venezuelans to come back to the country.

+"We have returned more than 12,000 by plane and we have a list of another 5,000 coming back," he said.

-Venezuelans have been protesting in Caracas, the capital, as well as in over 70 cities around the world, including Athens, Greece; Beirut; Frankfurt, Germany; Madrid; Melbourne, Australia; Miami and Milan.
+Venezuelans have been protesting in Caracas, the capital, as well as in over 70 cities around the world, including Athens, Greece; Beirut; Frankfurt, Germany; Madrid; Melbourne, Australia; Miami and Milan — hoping to push Maduro out of office.

 In an interview Sunday with CBS' "Face the Nation," Trump said: “Many really horrible things have been happening in Venezuela when you look at that country.
 That was the wealthiest country of all in that part of the world.
 Now, you look at the poverty and you look at the anguish and you look at the crime and you look at all of the things happening.
 So, I think the process is playing out — very, very big tremendous protests.”